 Simply put, ButcherBox is on a mission to become the neighborhood butcher for modern America.
 ButcherBox wants to “make clean meat accessible to as many people as possible.”

 They partner with a collective of small farms raising 100% grass-fed and grass-finished beef, free-range organic chicken and heritage breed pork, and they have access to the whole animal.
-What's really neat about this is that they structure their curated boxes to introduce you to cuts that you would never dream of finding at your local grocery store.
+Plus their curated boxes to introduce you to cuts that you would never dream of finding at your local grocery store.
 You get to try new-to-you cuts that you'll end up loving.

 If you're prioritizing clean meat then you're already all too familiar with the headaches of deciphering meat labels.
 Understanding USDA meat labels and how they are regulated has become increasingly confusing.
 But with ButcherBox, I know exactly what I'm getting.